John R. Gorman

-John Robert Gorman (born December 11, 1925) is an American prelate of the Roman Catholic Church.
+John Robert Gorman (December 11, 1925 – June 1, 2025) was an American prelate of the Roman Catholic Church.
 Gorman served as an auxiliary bishop of the Archdiocese of Chicago in Illinois from 1988 to 2003.
-During his tenure as auxiliary bishop, Gorman was instrumental in the creating of the first internal review panel for sexual abuse allegations in an American archdiocese.
+During his tenure as auxiliary bishop, Gorman was instrumental in the creation of the first internal review panel for sexual abuse allegations in an American archdiocese.

 Biography

 Early life

-John Gorman was born in Chicago, Illinois, on December 11, 1925.
-He first attended Visitation Elementary School in Chicago, then went to the Archbishop Quigley Preparatory Seminary, in Chicago.
-Gorman then attended St. Mary of the Lake Seminary in Mundelein, Illinois, where he was awarded his Licentiate in Theology and Bachelor of Theology degree.Gorman later received Master of Psychology and Doctor of Clinical Psychology degrees from Loyola University Chicago.
+Gorman was born in Chicago, Illinois, on December 11, 1925.
+He attended Visitation Elementary School in Chicago.
+After deciding to enter the priesthood, Gorman enrolled at the Archbishop Quigley Preparatory Seminary, the minor seminary in Chicago.
+Gorman then attended St. Mary of the Lake Seminary in Mundelein, Illinois, where he was awarded his Licentiate in Theology and Bachelor of Theology degree.
+Gorman later received Master of Psychology and Doctor of Clinical Psychology degrees from Loyola University Chicago.

 Priesthood

-On May 1, 1956, Gorman was ordained a priest for the Archdiocese of Chicago by Cardinal Samuel Stritch.
-After his ordination, Gorman served as an associate pastor in the Chicago parishes of St. Andrew, St. Odilo, and St. Nicholas of Tolentine.
-At the same time, he was a faculty member at Archbishop Quigley, the Niles College Seminary in Chicago, the Loyola Pastoral Studies Institute in Chicago, and the Notre Dame University summer school.
+On May 1, 1952, Gorman was ordained a priest for the Archdiocese of Chicago at Saint Mary of the Lake by Cardinal Samuel Stritch.
+After his ordination, the archdiocese assigned Gorman as an associate pastor in the Chicago parishes of St. Andrew, St. Odilo, and St. Nicholas of Tolentine.
+At the same time, he served was a faculty member at Archbishop Quigley, the Niles College Seminary in Chicago, the Loyola Pastoral Studies Institute in Chicago, and the Notre Dame University summer school.

 In 1965, Gorman was appointed president of St. Mary of the Lake Seminary.
 At that time, the Second Vatican Council was changing seminarian education worldwide.
-In a 2021 interview, Gorman remarked:When I was there (as a seminarian), everything was silent in the buildings and everything was concentrated on the individual.
+In a 2021 interview,Gorman remarked:When I was there (as a seminarian), everything was silent in the buildings and everything was concentrated on the individual.
 Vatican II defined the church as being in service to the people.
 We started doing things with the seminarians in groups, with prayer and formation.
 We sent them out to the parishes when they were still in seminary so they could have contact with the people, because that’s where the guys would be working.In 1973, Gorman was assigned as pastor to St. Michael Parish in Orland Park, Illinois.
-Gorman became director of the Department of Parish/Pastoral Services in 1986.
+Gorman became director of the archdiocesan Department of Parish/Pastoral Services in 1986.